 Create a flow diagram that maps out how users will interact with the skill.
 This flow diagram should show the requests users will make and the possible outcomes of those requests.
 You use this diagram when designing the detailed elements of your interface.

-If the skill is not designed to support screen interfaces, but the user accesses the skill with Echo Show, the voice interaction will be the same as for a device without a screen, and the user will see the same cards as in the Alexa app.
+If the skill is not designed to support screen interfaces, but the user accesses the skill with an Alexa-enabled device with a screen, the voice interaction will be the same as for a device without a screen, and the user will see the same cards as in the Alexa app.

-If you as the developer want the skill to specifically support Echo Show, then the flow diagram must also include a flow for the screens and their visual and touch elements.
-For more information about developing for Echo Show, see Build Skills for Echo Show.
+If you as the developer want the skill to specifically support screen interaction, then the flow diagram must also include a flow for the screens and their visual and touch elements.
+For more information about developing for screen display, see Create Skills for Alexa-Enabled Devices With a Screen.